 For the purposes of section 126(2b), within 72 hours after a document is confiscated by an authorised person under section 126(2a), the authorised person is to —

-(a) deliver the document to a police station; or
+(a) if the document does not purport to be a passport, deliver it to a police station; or

+(b) if the document purports to be a passport, whether Australian or foreign —

-(b) return the document to the person from whom it was confiscated.
+(i) if the authorised person no longer suspects on reasonable grounds that it is forged, false or counterfeit — return it to the person from whom it was confiscated; or

+(ii) otherwise — deliver it to an office of the department of the Commonwealth public service principally assisting the Minister in the administration of the Australian Passports Act 2005 (Commonwealth).

 [Regulation 18G inserted in Gazette 1 May 2007 p.
-1884.]
+1884; amended in Gazette 6 Jan 2012 p.
+49.]

 18H.
 Provisions of Act that may be modified under special event notice (Act s.
 126E(4))